 Ginger Blackwell, Ed.D., Graduate Program Director Purpose The Education Specialist in Leadership degree will lead to administrative certification in Kentucky.
 The Principal Preparation concentration within the Ed.S. degree program is to train and develop excellent teachers for administrative positions as elementary, middle and secondary school principals as well as P-12 Supervisors of Instruction.
 The Education Specialist in Educational Leadership has two distinct concentrations.
-Contact Information Educational Leadership Graduate Office - MEP 295 edleadership@nku.edu or (859) 572-7892 Admission Requirements Individuals applying must meet all requirements for admission to graduate study at Northern Kentucky University as defined by the Graduate Catalog at the time of application in addition to the following criteria: - Submit an online application and application fee to the Office of Graduate Education. - Copy of valid teaching certificate showing successful completion of three (3) years full-time documented classroom teaching experience in a school which meets the state performance standards as established in KRS 156.560. - Official transcripts sent from all undergraduate and graduate institutions attended.
+Contact Information Educational Leadership Graduate Office - MEP 295 edleadership@nku.edu or (859) 572-7892 Admission Requirements Individuals applying must meet all requirements for admission to graduate study at Northern Kentucky University as defined by the Graduate Catalog at the time of application in addition to the following criteria: - 1.
+Submit an online application and application fee to the Office of Graduate Education. - 2.
+Copy of valid teaching certificate showing successful completion of three (3) years full-time documented classroom teaching experience in a school which meets the state performance standards as established in KRS 156.560. - 3.
+Official transcripts sent from all undergraduate and graduate institutions attended.
 One transcript must show completion of master's degree from an accredited institution of higher education, with a total cumulative grade point average of no less than 3.5 on a 4.0 scale. - 4.
-Three recommendations-one must be from current principal and/or supervisor completed on the Ed.S. recommendation forms. - Ed.S.
+Three recommendations-one must be from current principal and/or supervisor completed on the Ed.S. recommendation forms. - 5.
+Ed.S.
 Supplemental Application, including three essays which attest to candidates skills and understanding of: Leadership; Ability to Improve Student Achievement; Advanced Curriculum, Instruction, and Assessment. - 6.
-A professional folio presented in an innovative and attractive manner including at least three documents that demonstrate successful teaching, and at least three artifacts that support successful leadership activities. - 7.
-Successful completion of an interview, including an on-demand writing sample in response to a case study with a satisfactory score. - 8.
-Approval of interview committee and graduate program director. - ◆Indicates prerequisite.
+A professional folio presented in an innovative and attractive manner including at least three documents that demonstrate successful teaching, and at least three artifacts that support successful leadership activities. - Indicates prerequisite.